-Education/Degrees: BA in Studio Art, College of Charleston; Masters in Arts Education, The University of Georgia
+Education/Degrees: Bachelor of Art, Studio Art, College of Charleston; Master of Arts Education, The University of Georgia

 Holy Trinity’s tagline is: “Start Here.
 Go Anywhere.”
 How do you envision helping students to live this motto?